An essential part of iA Writer, the Library is a feature you will use daily to store, organize and retrieve your documents.

-Tap the “Edit” button in the Library to select multiple files or folders.
-These can then be batch moved, renamed or deleted by using the buttons in the bottom bar.
-Tap “Done” when completed.
+Tap the Edit button in the Library to select multiple files or folders.
+You can then batch-move, rename or delete them by using the buttons in the bottom bar.
+Tap Done when completed*.

 You can also create new folders from this function.

 *If you are using a hardware keyboard, the onscreen keyboard may occlude the bottom row of the Library where these buttons exist.
 Dismiss it with the arrow on the far right to reveal the button.